Mark Garnier

-Mark Robert Timothy Garnier (born 26 February 1963) is a British Conservative Party politician and former banker who has been Member of Parliament (MP) for Wyre Forest since 2010 and Shadow Economic Secretary to the Treasury since November 2024.
-He was previously Shadow Shadow Minister for Energy Security and Net Zero from July to November 2024.
-He was a junior minister at the Department for International Trade from July 2016 to January 2018.
-He was previously chair of the Committees on Arms Export Controls.
+Mark Robert Timothy Garnier (born 26 February 1963) is a British politician and former banker who has been Member of Parliament (MP) for Wyre Forest since 2010.
+A member of the Conservative Party, he served as Parliamentary Under-Secretary of State for International Trade under Theresa May from July 2016 to January 2018.

+Born in London, Garnier is the son of a founding member of UKIP.
+He was educated at Dulwich College Preparatory School and Charterhouse School, Godalming.
+He joined the London Stock Exchange in 1981 before leaving in 1986 to work for numerous other investment banks.
+He was managing director for South China Securities from 1989 to 1995 and then worked at Daiwa Securities Group.
+Garnier also worked at Edmond de Rothschild Group and Bear Stearns, as well as working as an independent hedge fund manager before becoming a partner at CGR Capital.
+He entered politics as a district councillor of the Forest of Dean District Council, serving from 2003 to 2007.

+Garnier unsuccessfully stood as the Conservative candidate in Wyre Forest at the 2005 general election.
+He was elected for the constituency at the 2010 general election, and reelected in the 2015 general election.
+Garnier joined the government as Parliamentary Under-Secretary of State for International Trade under Prime Minister Theresa May in 2016, serving until his dismissal during the 2018 cabinet reshuffle.
+He was reelected in both the 2017 and 2019 general elections.
+He was the chair of the Committees on Arms Export Controls between 2020 and 2024.
+After the defeat of the Conservative Party in the 2024 general election, Garnier became Shadow Minister for Energy Security and Net Zero in the caretaker opposition frontbench of Rishi Sunak.
+After Kemi Badenoch's election as leader, Garnier became Shadow Economic Secretary to the Treasury.
+He was additionally appointed Shadow Minister for Work and Pensions in July 2025.

 Early life and career

 Mark Garnier was born on 26 February 1963 in London to Peter and Patricia Garnier.
 His mother was a founding member of UKIP.
 He was privately educated at the private Dulwich College Preparatory School, London and Charterhouse School, Godalming.

 In 1981, he joined the London Stock Exchange as a junior clerk on the Gilts Markets.
 In 1986, he left to join a succession of investment banks, working in the Far East Equity markets.
 Between 1989 and 1995 he worked as managing director for South China Securities, he followed this with a directorship for a year at the Japanese investment company Daiwa Securities Group.

 Garnier subsequently worked as an associate director at Edmond de Rothschild Group and US investment bank Bear Stearns.
 Between 1999 and 2005, he worked as an independent hedge fund manager before becoming a partner at US equities company CGR Capital.
 After working for CGR Capital for three years, he became a partner at both Severn Capital and Augmentor.
-It is rumoured that he holds funds offshore although it is not possible to substantiate this.

 Garnier was a district councillor of the Forest of Dean District Council from 2003 to 2007.